oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       "text": {
         // ...
       }
-    },

-##### Notes Type - Note - Audience
+    }

-Audience of note indicates who is intended to read it.
-Value type is string with 1 or more characters.
+Audience of note (`audience`) of value type `string` with 1 or more characters indicates who is intended to read it.

 Examples: